 PLACES TO EAT:

 Perk up at Handlebar Coffee Roasters, a leading local roaster started by former pro cyclists, or grab gourmet food to go at Panino Santa Barbara.
-Settle in for a leisurely lunch on the patio at Paradise Cafe.
-Wine Cask also has an inviting patio—or opt for dinner in the dining room for an elegant, upscale multi-course feast.
-The Middle Child is a newer casual lunch and dinner destination that has quickly become known for its seasonal pizza creations.
+Settle in freshly made salads and sandwiches at Three Pickles.
+Wine Cask has an inviting patio perfect for a leisurely meal al fresco—or opt for dinner in the dining room for an elegant, upscale multi-course feast.
+Venus In Furs is a newer dining and drinking destination that has quickly become known for its seasonal cuisine, hand-crafted cocktails, and natural wines.

 Indulge in global fusion cuisine at dinner-only The Black Sheep Restaurant.
 Be transported to the Middle East with the flavors of Lebanon at Zaytoon.
 La Playa Azul is the neighborhood’s go-to Mexican sit-down restaurant.
 Cap your night with a mai tai or pickle martini at The Pickle Room, a local’s favorite where the spirit of Santa Barbara’s former Chinatown lives on.